As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 1. Ear flap hematomas

-The most common ear flap condition is a hematoma, also known as an aural haematoma or an othaematoma.
-Aural haematomas are characterized by a swelling in the ear flap itself that may involve the entire ear flap or just a portion of it.
-It will feel as though the ear flap is a very thickened and it may feel a little bit like a water balloon.
-Sometimes the ear flap can be quite hot and painful and the dog may shake and scratch at their ears too.
+The most common ear flap condition in dogs is a hematoma.
+Hematomas are characterized by a swelling that may involve the entire ear flap or just a portion of it.
+It will feel as though the ear flap is very thickened, and it may feel a little bit like a water balloon.

 hematoma symptoms on dog's ear